mr-pmillz/gorecon/README.md

 ## Development Contributing

-In order to build the module, you may need to install libunbound-dev for the dnsresolver unbound library to build properly.
+In order to build the GoRecon module binary, you may need to install libunbound-dev for the dnsresolver sub commands unbound library dependency to build properly.

 ```shell
 sudo apt install libunbound-dev